firasouerghi/Compredict_challenge/README.md

 ```sh
 kubernetes==12.0.1
 ```
-2. main.py: python scritp to create a pod
+2. main.py: python scritp that will read the pod specification from the specifications.ini file and create a pod
 3. specifications.ini file : where a user can define a pod specification
 4. pod/python_pod.py: python package containing 2 classes
 * Container class: abstraction of a container